The congruence subgroup problem for a family of branch groups: The congruence subgroup problem

-To show that $K_4$ is the maximal branching subgroup, observe that the generators obtained in Proposition \ref{prop:stab4.1} for $Stab_{G_4}(1)$ generate a subgroup of index 3 in $X*G_4$ and so in particular, for each vertex $v$ on the first level $Rist_{G_4}(v)$ must be a proper subgroup of $v*G_4$.
+To show that $K_4$ is the maximal branching subgroup, observe that the generators obtained in Proposition \ref{prop:stab4.1} for $\Stab_{G_4}(1)$ generate a subgroup of index 3 in $X*G_4$ and so in particular, for each vertex $v$ on the first level $\rist_{G_4}(v)$ must be a proper subgroup of $v*G_4$ and thus any branching subgroup must also be a proper subgroup of $G_4$.
+Since $K_4$ has index 3 and $K_4$ contains $v*K_4$ for every vertex $v$, $K_4$ is the maximal branching subgroup and $X*K_4=\rist_{G_4}(1)$.

-By Theorem \ref{thm:branchingcommutator}, Proposition \ref{prop:elementinverse}, and Proposition \ref{prop:stab4.1}, $Stab_{G_4}(1) \leq K_4$ and the rest follows from self-similarity. \end{proof}
+By Theorem \ref{thm:branchingcommutator}, Proposition \ref{prop:elementinverse}, and Proposition \ref{prop:stab4.1}, $\Stab_{G_4}(1) \leq K_4$ and the rest follows from self-similarity. \end{proof}